 The ability to nest functions gives us closures.
 ECMA-262-3 in detail.
 Chapter 5.
 Functions.
 Read this article in: Russian, Chinese (version 1, version 2), French.

 Many Node developers (including myself!)
-Are excited and intrigued about writing their asynchronous code like this: However, this is just one use case (although a clever one) of using generators.
-In this article, we will explore the strengths of using generators.
-There is a GitHub repository with the code samples we will go through that you can check out.
-Kriskowal/q.
+Are excited and intrigued about writing their asynchronous code like this: Kriskowal/q.
 Immediately-Invoked Function Expression (IIFE) In case you hadn’t noticed, I’m a bit of a stickler for terminology.

 Also, If you want to skip ahead, you can just check out some actual Immediately-Invoked Function Expressions, but I recommend reading the entire article.
 Please understand that this article isn’t intended to be an “I’m right, you’re wrong” kind of thing.
 I’m genuinely interested in helping people understand potentially complex concepts, and feel that using consistent and accurate terminology is one of the easiest things that people can do to facilitate understanding.

 So, what’s this all about, anyways?
 The heart of the matter.